A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Experimental Results

 Some kinds of cryptographic operators are well detected, such as SHA-1 and SHA-256.
 It is because these kinds of cryptographic operators occupy a large area of the images.
 It is not difficult to detect a box with an IoU over 0.5 or 0.75 with the ground truth.

-Some kinds of cryptographic operators have relatively low AP, such as AES and Serpent.
+Some kinds of cryptographic operators have relatively low AP, such as Advanced Encryption Standard (AES) and Serpent.
 The reasons are as follows: 1) These kinds of cryptographic operators always occupy a small number of resources of FPGA.
-It is difficult to distinguish one function block with high resource utilization and the combination of several function blocks with low resource utilization.
-2) There is more than one function block in an image.
-It is more difficult to detect a function block from a system with various function blocks than from a system with a single function block.
-The boundary between two function blocks in an image is hard to distinguish.
+2) It is more difficult to detect a function block from a system with various function blocks than from a system with a single function block.